heinc1010/BAMixChecker/README.md

   –v hg19
   -b /path/targeted.bed
 ```
-#### If the dataset consists of both of WES/RNA-seq and Targeted sequencing data mapping with same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.
+#### If the dataset consists of both of WES/RNA-seq and Targeted sequencing data mapping with the same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.

 Output